Subject Matter Expert:

 - Emergencies: Information may be disclosed if, in the judgment of the designated custodian of such records, disclosure is necessary to protect the health, safety or property of any person.

 In the interest of promoting academic freedom and an open, collegial atmosphere, the University recognizes the reasonable privacy expectations of its students, employees, members of the Penn State community, and others accessing Penn State resources in relation to their personal information, including papers, confidential records, and communications by mail, telephone, and other electronic means, subject only to applicable state and federal laws and University policies and regulations, including the policy set forth herein.
-Except as required in the ordinary course of University business, the University will not access or monitor such information without cause except as required by law or permitted by University Policy, including without limitation University Policy AD96 (Acceptable Use of University Information Resources).
+Except as required in the ordinary course of University business, the University will not access or monitor such information without cause except as required by law or otherwise permitted by University Policy, including without limitation University Policy AD96 (Acceptable Use of University Information Resources).

 - Notification – Where practicable (and subject to the University’s legal obligations, the circumstances described in this and all other University policies, or conditions or circumstances exist that necessitate immediate access), the University shall provide advance notification to an individual prior to all other University access, for cause, to the content of an individual’s user files / systems / activity (and, if necessary, physical locations in order to access said files / systems / activity).
 In certain instances where an individual is, for any reason, unavailable to receive such advance notification and his or her individual data is to be accessed to accomplish legitimate University business, access may also be permitted without prior notification.